 Accomodation: Parador Monforte de Lemos

 This stage of the Camino is considered to be the most difficult by Camino riders, who regularly share survival stories of how they managed to climb up to the peak of O Cebreiro.
-You don’t have to ride that section – the minivan is there for the less macho cyclists among us – and anyway, it’s worth saving your energy for the brake-burning 25 km descent that follows.
-After visiting the restored village and mountaintop chapel at O Cebreiro – spiritual home to the recent Camino renaissance – we’ll get on the bikes and enjoy the downhill ride into the hamlet of Triacastela.
-We’ll ride through (and visit) the Monastery of Saint Julian in Samos, then trace our way along backcountry roads through pine and eucalyptus forests, away from the main Camino route and pedal through to Sarria (where we’ll have our lunch break).
+You don’t have to ride that section – the minivan is there for the sections just like this.
+Plus, it’s worth saving your energy for the brake-burning 25 km descent that follows.
+After visiting the restored village and mountaintop chapel at O Cebreiro, we’ll get on the bikes and enjoy the downhill ride to the town of Triacastela.
+We’ll ride through (and visit) the Monastery of Saint Julian in Samos, then trace our way along back country roads through pine and eucalyptus forests, away from the main Camino route and pedal through to Sarria (where we’ll have our lunch break).

-From Sarria we will transfer by van to our Parador in the charming town of Monforte de Lemos which is well-known for its regional red wine.
+From Sarria we will transfer by van to our historically converted luxury Parador (hotel) in Monforte de Lemos which is well-known for its regional red wine.

 Day 5: Monforte de Lemos – Arzua